puffscoin/web3.js/docs/web3-net.rst

 ==========

-The ``web3-net`` package allows you to interact with the Ethereum nodes network properties.
+The ``web3-net`` package allows you to interact with the PUFFScoin nodes network properties.

 .. code-block:: javascript